cohesity/ansible-collection/docs/modules/cohesity_clone_vm.rst

     Specifies the resource pool where the cloned or recovered objects are attached.

+  start_timestamp (False, str, None)
+    Option to identify backups based on a start timestamp.

   state (optional, str, present)
     Determines if the clone vm should be ``present`` or ``absent`` from the cluster